-If you don’t have squirt bottles you could put cups of colored vinegar in the corner of each tub and students could use droppers to squirt the vinegar.
+If you don’t have squirt bottles, you could put cups of colored vinegar in the corner of each tub.
+Students then use droppers to squirt the vinegar.

 Let the fun begin!
 Students can squirt the letters to make letter volcanoes!
 Talk about the letters and the sounds they make as they play and learn.